open-sauced/docs/docs/tools/pizza-cli.md

 - **Bake**: Seamlessly source git commits into OpenSauced with the metaphorical 'oven' of technology.
 - **Insights**: Dive deep into data about git contributors, repositories, users, and pull requests.
-- **Repo-query**: Get your questions answered about any GitHub repository.
+- **Repo-query**: Get your questions about any GitHub repository answered.
 - **Show**: Visualize the metrics of a repository, providing a holistic view of its health and activity.
 - **Login**: Securely log into the application via GitHub, ensuring a streamlined and safe experience.